gusmarlaj/BehavioralAnalyst/README.md

 - 📱
 - I’m currently learning everything 🤣
 - 🌱 Python and machine learning: Advancing my proficiency in advanced algorithms and predictive modeling.
-- ⚡ Fun fact: I love learning to play guitar
+- ⚡ Fun fact: I love learning to play guitar.
+Also I love talking about technology, sustainability, the nonprofit sector, and healthcare.

 ## 💼 Technical Skills